castrovinicius09/Sale.API/.doc/backlog.md

 ### Backlog

 1. Filtering and sorting sale list.
+2. Generate SaleNumber with DB validation in create sale process.
-2. Sale Events
+3. Sale Events
-3. MongoDB to store Sale and items
+4. MongoDB to store Sale and items
-4. Value Objects for Quantity and Money
+5. Value Objects for Quantity and Money
-5. User Authentication and Authorization
+6. User Authentication and Authorization
-6. Audit Sales (EF interceptors)
+7. Audit Sales (EF interceptors)
-7. Github actions
+8. Github actions